browserengineering/book/book/accessibility.md

 next: skipped
 ...

-It's important for everyone to be able to access content on the web, even if you have a hard time reading small text, can't or don't want to use a mouse, are triggered by very bright colors, suffer from repetitive stress injury, or can't see a computer screen at all.
-Browsers have features aimed at all of these use cases, taking advantage of the fact that web pages [declare] UI and allow the browser to manipulate it [on behalf][ua] of the user.[*Accessibility*][a11y] is the name for the broad class of browser features for these use cases.
-They are a critical part of a modern browser, and pretty much everyone benefits from one or more of them.
+It's important for *everyone* to be able to access content on the web, even if you have a hard time reading small text, can't or don't want to use a mouse, are triggered by very bright colors, suffer from repetitive stress injury, or can't see a computer screen at all.
+Browsers have [*accessibility*][a11y] features aimed at all of these use cases, taking advantage of the fact that web pages [declare] UI and allow the browser to manipulate it [on behalf][ua] of the user.
+Accessiblity is a critical part of a modern browser.
+On top of these features, browsers need to provide a robust set of features to help web sites avoid losing accessibility when customizing their look and feel beyond that provided by built-in elements.

 [ua]: http://localhost:8001/intro.html#the-role-of-the-browser